The PLATO system was the internet before the internet.

 There are a few alternative sources outside of PLATO’s ecosystem which can be turned to for help in this.
 Much like other mainframe games, PLATO programs would be remarked upon in fanzines and other publications though since they were restricted a single platform they did not spread as widely.
 One description can be found reprinted at the end of Jon Peterson’s book Playing at the World, describing what appears to be an early version of The Dungeon.
 This passage not only helps to nail down features such as an online high score table – implemented years before arcade games took it seriously – but also helps more confidently dating the program as premiering in August of 1975.
 Not all first-hand testimony is as valuable as that particular detailed letter, but historians can find value in even the briefest of mentions of a game.

 There also exists at least one catalog of PLATO programs from July of 1974 which lists all programs – games included – created to that date.
 It doesn’t give a date of creation for the programs, but it’s a start.
 This was a one off though, as by the following year all non-educational games were expelled from listings in the catalog which corroborates a crackdown in the 1975 period.
-A few sparing mentions of games can be found in newspapers of the era such as the above one showcasing Empire and Orthanc Labyrinth, but as with basically any mainframe game reported these tend to be after the programs gain significant followings.
+A few sparing mentions of games can be found in newspapers of the era such as the Evening Star report above showcasing Empire and Orthanc Labyrinth, but as with basically any mainframe game reported these tend to be after the programs gain significant followings.

 Evidence beyond specific published works have to exist in the form of saved printouts which were printed off the computer back in the day.
 John Daleske saved an Empire printout, as did Dirk Pellet of the dnd program, even capturing some preliminary versions which helps substantiate the timeframe of release.
 A screen print-out (not code) is also said to exist for the enigmatic RPG m199h.
 No other first hand documentation is known to exist at this time, though this is in part a symptom of game creators not being contacted through several decades of absence from their achievements.
 It’s likely they did keep documentation for at least a few years, though the sentimentality of such far flung creations can ware off.
 Such is the plight of the archivist.